WindowStations/WindowStation/README.md

 # WindowStation
 Secure alternate desktop shell with taskbar, start menu, and gamepad support.

-Here is a Powershell script to start the application as an alternate boot shell (Windows 10 enterprise/education).
+Optional - Here is a Powershell script to start the application as an alternate boot shell (Windows 10 enterprise/education).

 Requires (v1909) to setup a bootable image on portable SSD.